New research shows that apps can help combat screen addictions

 “Onward’s singular mission is to cure complex behavioral health issues such as addiction,” he said.

-The company’s automated ability to track usage and block unwanted apps is coupled with a set of clinically-validated actions and behavioral training designed to reduce the urge to overuse devices and access psychologically damaging content or sites for people who are recovering.
+The company’s automated ability to track usage and block unwanted apps is coupled with a set of clinically validated actions and behavioral training designed to reduce the urge to overuse devices and access psychologically damaging content or sites for people who are recovering.

 As a testament to the promise of the company’s technology, it’s managed to sign up the world-renowned neuroscientist Dr. David Eagleman to its clinical advisory board.

 Eagleman’s work has been focused in part on what he calls the Ulysses Contract.
-He explains it in this segment of the Public Broadcasting Service’s teaser for his series “The Brain”.
+He explains it in this segment of the Public Broadcasting Service’s teaser for his series “The Brain.”

-Onward uses a variety of tools that can function as different kinds of Ulysses contracts including social connection and accountability.
+Onward uses a variety of tools that can function as different kinds of Ulysses contracts, including social connection and accountability.

-Onward not only passively tracks a users’ behavior on their phone, but it also generates reports on that behavior so people can identify the things they’d like to change.
+Onward not only passively tracks a user’s behavior on their phone, but it also generates reports on that behavior so people can identify the things they’d like to change.

 The company’s tracking and reporting is free, and its Onward Pro is available for as little as $4.99/month.

-The company is backed with $3.2 million in financing from investors including Founders Fund, Compound Ventures, and Gaingels.
+The company is backed with $3.2 million in financing from investors including Founders Fund, Compound Ventures and Gaingels.

 Based in Los Angeles, the company counts Dr. Timothy W. Fong and Dr. Richard J. Rosenthal from the UCLA School of Health, and Dr. Christina Brezing of Columbia University Medical Center among its advisors (in addition to Eagleman).